ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--json`
-:   The JSON file or JSON string used to describe a page rule.
+:   The JSON file or JSON string that is used to describe a page rule.
 Required.
     - The required fields in JSON data are targets, actions :
         - `targets` : The target URL pattern to evaluate on a request.
         - `actions` : An array of actions to perform if the targets of this rule match the request.
 Available actions are: